Pruthviraj26/nest-is-best/README.md

 ## Dynamic Form Module
-    - Purpose of dynamic form module is to create dynamically different types of forms, fields for form and insert data in created form.
+    - Purpose of dynamic form with dynamic fields.
+And also insert and retrive form data
     - Module is created in based on boilerplate project and following naming conventions and standards.

 ## Basic Objectives of Modules: